hyperquantum/PMP/README.md

 Building PMP on Windows takes some effort.

+Please make sure to use a version of Qt that still has the sqldriver plugin for MySQL.
+The Qt company decided to drop the plugin from its binary distributions for Qt versions 5.12.4 and later.

-These steps describe how to do an x86 (32-bit) build of PMP on Windows, with Qt 5.12.6 and TagLib 1.11.
+These steps describe how to do an x86 (32-bit) build of PMP on Windows, with Qt 5.12.3 and TagLib 1.11.
 For a 64-bit build, or for different versions of Qt and/or TagLib, the steps need to be modified accordingly.

 ### 1. Download and install CMake